Most Brutal Fights in Sports History

 Morais’ legend began at the first Absolute Fighting Championship in Moscow, where Morais took on a stunning five fighters in one day, his first five fights as a professional.

 He dispatched them all on his way to the title and was named the Fight Matrix 1995 Rookie of the Year.

-43. New Mexico State Player Starts Brawl at Utah Valley State
+43. New Mexico State Brawls at Utah Valley State

 Fighters: New Mexico State University, Utah Valley State University and UVSU fans